-Coconut Flour Brownies, which could also be called Paleo Brownies or Gluten Free Brownies are a one bowl wonder!
+Coconut Flour Brownies, which could also be called Paleo Brownies or Gluten Free Brownies are in the healthy brownie recipes category.
+They are a one bowl wonder!
 They are a GAPS legal brownie that is easy to make and just plain delicious!

 For all of you on a no grain diet, finding a delish brownie recipe can be difficult!
 The texture has to be right.
 And, then there is the taste.